Toranian/Toranian/README.md

 ### Isaac Morrow / Toranian
-Hello!
-I'm a second year university student working towards becoming a computer scientist at the University of Victoria.
+Driven second year university student working towards becoming a computer scientist at the University of Victoria.

 I've got an interest in cryptocurrencies, especially Bitcoin.
 Recently I've been doing a bunch of Python + Django as I've been finding it super fun and interesting.